 Typically measurements are made in 6 day blocks after a few days to equilibrate with the diet, so subjects participate for perhaps 8 – 10 days.
 I have aggregated the calcium absorption measurements that match the urine calcium excretions I already showed you.

-Normal men and women (orange) absorb about 18% of diet calcium – the curve on the adjacent quantile plot combines adult men and women who in fact display identical behavior.
-People with IH – the blue curve – absorb much more calcium, about 30%.
+Normal men and women (orange) absorb about 18% of diet calcium.
+I combined the sexes because they have almost identical values.
+Women and men with IH – the blue curve – absorb much more calcium, about 30%.

-You might ask how one gets negative absorptions – points to the left of the vertical 0 absorption line.
-It is because pancreas, duodenum, and perhaps ileum all can secrete calcium from blood back into the bowel lumen.
-When diet calcium is less than this ‘endogenous’ secretion, stool calcium loss exceeds what is eaten.
+You might ask how calcium absorption can be negative – points to the left of the vertical 0 absorption line.
+It is because salivary glands, pancreas, liver via the bile, and perhaps the ileum secrete calcium from blood back into the bowel lumen.
+When diet calcium is less than this ‘endogenous secretion’, stool calcium loss exceeds what is eaten.

-An early theory of IH was over absorption: High absorption, more calcium comes into the blood, the kidneys lose it – done.
-This theory led to decades of low calcium diet as a treatment.
+An early theory held that IH arose from over absorption of diet calcium: High absorption, more calcium comes into the blood, the kidneys lose it – done.
+This theory led to decades of low calcium diet as a treatment for stones.
 No one knew such diets might cause fractures.

 The Extra Calcium Can Come From Bone